jbadomics/install_help/OSX_for_bioinformatics.md

 ### Install Perl Modules

-The following is a list of Perl modules I've compiled as being dependencies for several bioinformatics programs, so it's best to install them upfront and not worry about them later:
+The following is a list of Perl modules I've collected as dependencies for several useful and/or popular bioinformatics programs, so it's best to install them upfront and not to have to worry about them later:

     sudo cpanm GD
     sudo cpanm GD::Polyline